Best Backpacking Sleeping Bags 2024

 Our only complaint about the Lark is that it is an investment.
 Any 10F sleeping bag is going to be.
 Like other Feathered Friends bags, the Lark is made in the US, so also comes at a premium price.

-Another tester enjoyed the Lark base camp of Mt.
+Another tester enjoyed the Lark at base camp of Mt.
 Everest in the summer, where many trekking companies recommend carrying a 10F bag.
-While this isn't the cold weather bag we'd recommend for mountaineering, this 10F bag is perfect for colder than normal backpacking trips.
+While this isn't the cold weather bag we'd recommend for mountaineering, this 10F bag is perfect for colder than normal backpacking and trekking trips.

 Temperature Rating (F), EN Comfort/EN Lower Limit: adds 25